stnolting/neoTRNG/README.md

   neoTRNG_cell:\entropy_source:2:neoTRNG_cell_inst        14 (14)            11 (11)
 ```

+> [!NOTE]
-:information_source: Synthesis tools might emit a warning that latches and combinatorial loops
+> Synthesis tools might emit a warning that latches and combinatorial loops
 have been detected.
 However, this is no design flaw as this is exactly what we want. :wink: